abhishekdeyz/my-website/README.md

-# 🌐 My Website – Full Stack Web App
+# 🌐 edith tech – Full Stack Web App

 A full-stack web application built using *React.js* for the frontend and *Node.js + Express* for the backend.
 It includes user interaction features, form submissions, and email sending functionality.